Skip to content

 Overview

 Rate limits protect the system and ensure fair access for all users.
-Limits apply per subaccount and, on WebSocket, per IP address.
+Limits apply per subaccount and per IP address.

 APIPer-subaccount limitPer-IP limit